SplatReasoner: Enhancing Embodied Reasoning and Grounding by Novel View Synthesis: Experiment Setup

 \subsection{Ablation Study of EM-EQA}

-We conduct ablation studies on a subset of 184 questions to enable faster and more efficient design exploration.
+We use the 184-question subset for design ablations and the full 1,623-question set for verification and stability evaluations.
 This subset is identical to the active embodied question answering (A-EQA) split used in prior work~\cite{majumdar2024openeqa, 3d-mem}.